-How To Deal With Unrequited Love
+How To Get Over Unrequited Love?

 Okay, firstly, nobody plans to fall in love with someone who won’t love them back or get hurt in the process of falling in love.
 Living with unrequited love feels like a constant stab in the heart.
 And there are so many forms in which unrequited love can exist.

-The source of this conflict may arise from the lack of closure, and also because we don’t understand what to do with unrequited love.
+The source of this conflict may arise from a lack of closure, and also because we don’t understand what to do with unrequited love.
 Not having direction and not knowing how to go about it is the worst kind of state of mind someone can be in.
 The key is to focus on how to deal with unrequited love and get over it, rather than put your life on hold in the hopes that your relationship with them will somehow materialize.

-Living With Unrequited Love
+Living And Coping With Unrequited Love

-Coping with unrequited love might be one of the hardest things anyone has to do in their entire life.
+Coping with unrequited love might be one of the hardest things one has to do in their entire life.
 It is when your body and mind are telling you that you are in love and they are in sync to intensify your love, but only your sane, rational mind knows that nothing is going to come out of it.
 Yet, something about one-sided love keeps us hooked.

 Related Reading: 13 Warning Signs Of Being Obsessed With Someone

-Thinking induces a sort of added euphoria – imagining situations, thinking about what to say when you see them next, or contemplating whether or not to drop them a text or comment on a photo.
+Imagining scenarios with your love induces a sort of added euphoria – imagining a date with them, thinking about what to say when you see them next, or contemplating whether or not to drop them a text or comment under their photo.
 The one thing that happens endlessly when you are falling in love is overthinking.
 But the problem is that it kills you from within.